jakedheath123/music-finder/README.md

 ## Overview

    A React application incorporating Apollo and GraphQL to query data from a third party RESTful API.
-This project has an express-graphql server with Node, along with a built schema of all GraphQL queries, to allow data requests using the created queries in the React application.
+This project has an express-graphql server with Node, along with a built schema of all GraphQL queries to allow data requests using the created queries in the React application.

 ## Demo